NOTACAL logo

 How does making only the minimum payment affect my debt?

-Paying only the minimum mostly covers interest.
-A $1,000 balance at 18% APR with $25 minimum could take over 7 years to pay off and cost more than $1,000 in interest.
+Paying only the minimum mostly covers interest, barely reducing the principal.
+A $1,000 balance at 18% APR with a $25 minimum could take over 7 years to pay off and cost more than $1,000 in interest.
+The minimum payment structure is designed to keep you in debt as long as possible.

 Is there a grace period where I will not be charged interest?

-Most cards offer 21-25 days grace between billing cycle end and due date.
-Pay in full by the due date and no interest is charged on new purchases.
-Cash advances usually have no grace period.
+Most cards offer 21 to 25 days between the billing cycle end and payment due date.
+If you pay the statement balance in full by the due date, no interest is charged on new purchases.
+Cash advances have no grace period, and the grace period is lost entirely if you carry any balance forward.